armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 kubectl -n spinnaker apply -f spinnakerservice.yml
 {{< /prism >}}

 Under **Settings** -> **Integrations**  on your project page, point your webhooks to `https://<your-gate-url>/webhooks/git/gitlab`.
-Make sure the server your GitLab install is running on can connect to your Gate URL.
+Make sure the server your
+GitLab install is running on can connect to your Gate URL.
 Armory also needs to communicate with your GitLab installation.
 Ensure that connectivity works as well.

 ## Configure notifications

 ### Slack notifications

 If you [configured]({{< ref "notifications-slack-configure" >}}) Armory to send Slack notifications for pipeline events, you can configure Dinghy to send pipeline update results to Slack.

+Add the following to your `SpinnakerService` manifest:

 {{< prism lang="yaml" line="11-15" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}